daliendev/daliendev/README.md

 ## What I Do

-- Build web apps from scratch (MVP to production)
+- Build web apps from scratch
 - Refactor and modernize legacy or monolithic codebases
 - Optimize performance, accessibility, and SEO
 - Deliver clean, maintainable, and documented code